AlexFlowerSmith/Haydn/README.md

 STEP 4: "ALL USERS" can be turned off
 STEP $: "IDLE" make sure is ticked  < This is the Python program to let you write your own code.
 It might have something to do with running other code?
 Idk

-STEP 5: Right click on your new program and click run in CMD or something whatever seems obvious
+STEP 5: Right click on your downloaded python file and click run in CMD or something whatever seems obvious